 The measure could also increase the price of natural gas by 53 cents per hundred cubic feet, then by 18 cents each year.
 It could increase the price of heating oil by 12 cents per gallon, then by 4 cents each year.

-Low-income residents would not pay more for electricity, natural gas or heating oil and moderate-income residents would see “small” increases, according to advocates for the bill.
+Low-income residents would not pay more for electricity, natural gas or heating oil and moderate-income residents would see “small” increases, advocates for the bill insisted.

 A separate “gas guzzler fee” would be charged on sales of new high-polluting (those that produce 40 tons of carbon dioxide over a 10-year life) vehicles.
 The fee would begin at $400 and increase by $10 for every ton of carbon dioxide above 40 tons that the vehicle would emit over 10 years.